ryanlorica/processing-element/README.md

 # processing-element
 A course-grained reconfigurable architecture-based processing element for deep neural network accelerators.
-Implemented in Scala w/ Chisel3 [1].
+To be implemented in Scala w/ Chisel3 [1].

 *Version 2 Proposal.*